KMRH47/PointZOld/README.md

 PointZerver constantly broadcasts UDP packets for the clients running PointZ to pick up.
 These broadcast messages might be blocked by a firewall on the network.

-Below is a table of all ports, protocols and roles used by PointZ and PointZerver.
+Below is a table of all ports and protocols used by PointZ and PointZerver.

 ## Ports used